makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   during alignment.
 This aggregated representation is
 * aligned to
   * the pooled representations from pre-trained SBERT for semantic alignment and
-  * the PsychEmb’s dimensions for psychological alignment.
+  * the PsychEmb’s dimensions for psychological alignment

 ## 4.1 Alignment Objective